Impact of Covid-19 crisis on services

 Since the Covid-19 containment measures differed between countries as to timing and strictness, it was to be expected that the effects on services production would also vary.
-Table 1 shows the growth rates for turnover in the services industry for all quarters of 2020 and the first and second quarters of 2021.
+Tables 1a and 1b show the growth rates for turnover in the services industry for all quarters of 2020 and 2021.

-In the second quarter of 2020, total services turnover was reduced by 17.4 % in the EU and by 18.8 % in the euro area.
-The strongest decline during the second quarter was recorded in Portugal (-37.2 %).
-In no country for which data are available was there an increase in services turnover between April, May, and June.
+In the second quarter of 2020, total services turnover was reduced by 18.1 % in the EU and by 19.3 % in the euro area.
+The strongest decline during the second quarter was recorded in Portugal (-36.8 %).
+In no country, apart from Luxembourg, was there an increase in services turnover between April, May, and June.
 Transport services in the EU declined by 20.2 %.
 The strongest reduction in this sector was also recorded in Portugal (-40.5 %).
-Accommodation and food services saw a decline of 58.3 % in the EU.
-Particularly strong reductions were registered in Malta (-86.7 %) and in Greece (-81.7 %).
+Accommodation and food services saw a decline of 58.0 % in the EU.
+Particularly strong reductions were registered in Malta (-90.4 %) and in Spain (-78.2 %).

 In the third quarter of 2020, in almost all countries and service industries, growth rates were positive.
-For services in general the European growth rate was 10.0 %, the highest growth was recorded in Spain (24.7 %) and in Portugal (22.3 %).
-The only decline was recorded in Cyprus (-3.2 %).
-After the severe declines in the second quarter, accommodation and restaurant services saw high growth rates in the third quarter of 2020 which were to a large extent due to the extremely low level that activities had fallen to.
-For the EU, the growth rate was 109.4 %.
-Information and communication services increased by 5.1 % in the EU, professional services by 7.8 %, and administrative and support services by 7.9 %.
+For services in general the European growth rate was 11.1 %, the highest growth was recorded in Spain (25.5 %) and in Portugal (21.0 %).
+The only decline was recorded in Cyprus (-4.6 %).
+After the severe declines in the second quarter, accommodation and restaurant services saw high growth rates in the third quarter of 2020 which were to a large extent due to the extremely low level that activities had fallen to; for the EU, the growth rate was 105.3 %.
+Transportation services augmented by 11.7 %.
+Information and communication services increased by 4.9 % in the EU, professional services by 7.8 %, and administrative and support services by 9.6 %.

-The positive trend in the third quarter of 2020 continued in the last quarter, however the development was much less dynamic.
-Services in total increased by 2.1 % in the EU.
-Transportation and storage services recovered by 4.2 %, information and communication services by 2.8 %.
-The turnover of professional and scientific services increased by 4.7 % and the turnover of administrative services by 5.0 %.
+The positive trend in the third quarter of 2020 continued in the last quarter of 2020, however the development was much less dynamic.
+Services in total increased by 2.0 % in the EU.
+Transportation and storage services recovered by 4.0 %, information and communication services by 2.8 %.
+The turnover of professional and scientific services increased by 4.4 % and the turnover of administrative services by 4.8 %.
 The exception to this positive yet moderate growth were accommodation and food services.
-Hotel and restaurants were severely hit by the renewed containment measures in the last quarter of 2020 and their turnover dropped by 31.5 % in the EU.
-The losses were particularly strong in Slovenia (-57.2 %) and in Czechia (-48.7 %).
-Hotels and restaurants in Malta saw an increase in turnover of 80.7 %.
+Hotel and restaurants were severely hit by the renewed containment measures in the last quarter of 2020 and their turnover dropped by 30.2 % in the EU.
+The losses were particularly strong in Slovenia (-55.8 %) and in Czechia (-48.7 %).

 Source data for tables and graphs